protect your brand’s rep in one easy, magical step

-Scour the web for information on Internet reputation management.
-Go ahead…scour.
-I’ll wait.
+Scour the web for information on online reputation management.
+Go ahead, scour… I’ll wait.

-Chances are, most of what you find is lessons, tips, tricks, methods, ways and schemes to keep your digital nose clean and protect your Internet reputation.
+Chances are, most of what you find are lessons, tips, tricks, methods, and schemes to keep your digital nose clean and protect your online reputation.
 It’s all wrong.
-Most of what you will find are a range of approaches akin to business crisis management tactics – address immediately, suppress immediately, drown the crisis with misdirection, mask it with spin.
+Most of what you’ll find are a range of approaches akin to business crisis management tactics: address immediately, suppress immediately, drown the crisis with misdirection, mask it with spin.
 It’s all wrong because these are all things you do after your Internet reputation takes a hit.

 The best reputation management happens waaaay before the first poor review or the first snarky hit you take on Facebook.
 In other words, the most effective Internet reputation management strategy you have is the one that gathers dust on the shelf.

 Treat others well and word-of-mouth will travel in your favor.
-Common human decency is not suspended on the Internet.
-Neither is the concept of Karma.
+Common human decency is not suspended on the internet.
+Neither is karma.

 differences between online reputation management + traditional PR

 In reality, all businesses suffer at least a few bad reviews and knocks to their online reputation.
 And, as many as the parallels are between protecting your reputation management online and in real life, there are some major differences:

 - The speed at which bad PR spreads around the web — When it comes to digital, the internet was definitely built for speed, not for comfort.
 As fast as someone can post a scathing review on a highly-trafficked website, it can go viral in just hours.